 Titles A-Z Page

 Day Film Picks

-As it’s St Patrick’s Day today [March 17th], I thought I’d do a similar viewing list of 10 suggested films for those observing the occasion at home.
+As it’s St Patrick’s Day today [March 17th], I thought I’d do a viewing list of 10 suggested films like those for the Scots and Australian national days below, for those observing the occasion at home.
 Note that this is just a personal choice of titles, films about Irish society that have meant something to me. [read on]

 Day - Getting Intimate